nbarthel/cryptsy-api/README.md

 A first stab at a Ruby implementation of the Cryptsy API.

+NOTE: Tests have credentials removed to protect the innocent, and thus private API tests will fail out of the box.

 ## Installation

 Add this line to your application's Gemfile: